Felfa/ssrwg/README.md

 # ssrwg
-A simple and stupid random word generator
+A simple and stupid random word generator made in QB45